craigbuckler/talk-need-jquery/plan.md

 In 2006, Ajax was new and everyone was starting to created client-side heavy apps such as Google Maps.
 But:

-* the browsers were buggy and too inconsistent
+* the browsers were buggy and too inconsistent (IE image)
 * JavaScript was too hard, too strange
 * DOM manipulation was weird and difficult
 * jQuery was only 30Kb (minified and gzipped)